kolkhis/prolug-coursework/unit9_worksheet.md

 podman run -dt -p 8080:80/tcp docker.io/library/httpd
-podman ps # Get the funky name of the container podman inspect -l # Display configuration of the container
+podman ps # Get the funky name of the container podman inspect -l # Display configuration of the container podman attach -l  # Attach to the most recently started container podman exec -it mycontainer bash  # Start a new bash shell inside the container and attach to it

 podman stop <name> # Stop a container by name or ID
 ```